apache/flink/docs/dev/table/sql/create.md

 {% endhighlight %}

 For convenience, the runtime will perform an explicit cast if the data type of the column differs from the data type of the metadata field.
-Of course this requires that the two data types are compatible.
+Of course, this requires that the two data types are compatible.

 {% highlight sql %}
 CREATE TABLE MyTable (